vuongxuongminh/laravel-async/README.md

 ## Working with complex job

 When working with complex job you may want to setup more before it run (ex: job depend on eloquent model).
-This extension provide you an Artisan command `make:async-job` to generate a job template.
+This package provide you an Artisan command `make:async-job` to generate a job template.
 By default, all of the async jobs for your application are stored in the `app/AsyncJobs` directory.
 If the `app/AsyncJobs` directory doesn't exist, it will be created.
 You may generate a new async job using the Artisan CLI: